Kirkland Lake

 Kirkland Lake is a town and municipality in Timiskaming District of Northeastern Ontario, in the Canadian province of Ontario.
 The 2021 population, according to Statistics Canada, was 7,750.

 The community name was based on a nearby lake which in turn was named after Winnifred Kirkland, a secretary of the Ontario Department of Mines in Toronto.
 The lake was named by surveyor Louis Rorke in 1907.
-Miss Kirkland never visited the town, and the lake that bore her name did not exist as it dried because of mine tailings, but recently due to floodings of the mineshafts has come back up to about half of its initial depth.
+Miss Kirkland never visited the town, and the lake that bore her name did not exist as it dried because of mine tailings, but due to floodings of the mineshafts it has recently come back up to about half of its initial depth.
 The community comprises Kirkland Lake (Teck Township), as well as Swastika, Chaput Hughes, Bernhardt, and Morrisette Township.

 Kirkland Lake was built on gold mining, but is also notable for its hockey players.
 As well, hockey broadcaster Foster Hewitt called Kirkland Lake "the town that made the NHL."
 The town celebrated this via Hockey Heritage North, which was renamed Heritage North.

 Until January 1, 1972, the town was known as Township of Teck.
 A by-law was introduced, on July 20, 1971, to change the municipality's name to Town of Kirkland Lake, effective January 1, 1972.